whitek2/personal-web-whitek2/content/portfolio/thtr-projects/hpuppetry/_index.md

 ---

-Process photos of current WIPs for our upcoming production of *She Kills Monsters* :dragon: :dagger:
+Process photos of puppet creation for a production of *She Kills Monsters* :dragon: :dagger:

+{{< figure src="/portfolio/thtr-projects/images/bugbears 1.jpg" caption="Bugbear: Faces painted onto the silk with acrylic paint; each face was made unique" >}}

 {{< figure src="/portfolio/thtr-projects/images/wireframe.jpg" caption="Kobold: Base for skull of a kobold puppet head made out of wire and gaff tape; made to specifications of designer" >}}